Before You Begin

 The FIM Synchronization Service service account should not be a member of the security groups that are used to control access to FIM Synchronization Service (groups starting with FIMSync, for example, FIMSyncAdmins).

-If you are deploying password reset, do not use the Deny access to this computer from the network restriction.
+If you are deploying password reset, do not use the Deny access to this computer from the network restriction option.
 If you choose to use the same account for both service accounts and you separate the FIM Service and the FIM Synchronization Service, you cannot set Deny access to this computer from the network on the FIM Synchronization Service server.
-If access is denied, that prohibits the FIM Service from contacting the FIM Synchronization Service to change configuration and manage passwords.
+If access is denied, that action prohibits the FIM Service from contacting the FIM Synchronization Service to change configuration and manage passwords.

 In a lab environment, you may want to run Exchange on the same server as the FIM Service.
 If you do, ensure that you are reconfiguring Exchange Web Service to not use the default port 80, or Exchange Web Service will not be reachable.